Joko Widodo: Governor of Jakarta

-Despite disappointment from some Surakarta residents that he would not complete his second term as mayor, Jokowi ran in the 2012 Jakarta gubernatorial election and defeated the incumbent Fauzi Bowo in a runoff round.
-His inner circle of advisers in Jakarta reportedly included people such as F. X. Hadi 'Rudy' Rudyatmo, Sumartono Hadinoto and Anggit Nugroho, who were colleagues while he was mayor of Surakarta, as well as Basuki Tjahaja Purnama ("Ahok"), his deputy as governor of Jakarta.
-Jokowi continued the blusukan practice he had adopted as mayor of Surakarta by regularly visiting population centers, especially slums.
-During these visits, he wore simple, informal clothes and stopped at markets or walked along narrow Jakarta alleys to listen and witness firsthand issues addressed by residents, such as the price of food, housing difficulties, flooding, and transportation.
-Polling and media coverage suggested that his hands-on style proved very popular both in Jakarta and elsewhere across Indonesia.
+Despite disappointment among some Surakarta residents that he would not complete his second term as mayor, Jokowi ran in the 2012 Jakarta gubernatorial election and defeated the incumbent Fauzi Bowo in a runoff.
+His inner circle of advisers in Jakarta reportedly included figures such as F. X. Hadi 'Rudy' Rudyatmo, Sumartono Hadinoto and Anggit Nugroho, who had worked with him while he was mayor of Surakarta, as well as Basuki Tjahaja Purnama ("Ahok"), his deputy governor.
+Jokowi continued the blusukan style he had adopted as mayor of Surakarta by regularly visiting neighbourhoods, especially slum areas.
+During these visits, he wore simple informal clothes and stopped at markets or walked through narrow alleys to hear residents' concerns directly, including food prices, housing problems, flooding and transport.
+Polling and media coverage suggested that this hands-on approach was highly popular both in Jakarta and elsewhere in Indonesia.

-After taking office, taxes and Jakarta's provincial budget increased significantly from IDR 41 trillion in 2012 to IDR 72 trillion in 2014.
-Both Jokowi and Ahok publicised their monthly salary and the provincial budget.
-They also initiated programs aimed towards transparency, such as online taxes, e-budgeting, e-purchasing, and a cash management system.
-Moreover, all meetings and activities that Jokowi and Ahok attended were recorded and uploaded on YouTube.
+After he took office, tax revenues and Jakarta's provincial budget rose significantly, from IDR 41 trillion in 2012 to IDR 72 trillion in 2014.
+Jokowi and Ahok both publicised their monthly salaries and the provincial budget.
+They also introduced programmes aimed at improving transparency, including online tax reporting, e-budgeting, e-purchasing and a cash-management system.
+In addition, meetings and activities attended by Jokowi and Ahok were recorded and uploaded to YouTube.